-Vallarta Botanical Gardens opened their gates in 2005 and since that time have won numerous international recognitions as a not-to.be missed highlight of any trip to Puerto Vallarta.
-It is definitely a total must during your visit and one of the most beautiful places that you have ever been to.
-Vallarta Botanical Gardens are spread over 20 acres of highland mountain in the tropical dry forest of the Sierra Madre, 30 minutes south of Puerto Vallarta.
-When you enter the place it is difficult to believe that it started from scratch.
-The owners, Betty and Bob Price, a mother and son, were restaurant owners in Florida before moving to Mexico.
-In Puerto Vallarta they got fascinated with the quantity of native orchid species present in the area and decided that Vallarta was in need of a place that would conserve its fauna and flora.
-At that moment the area had already lost almost 30% of its forests due to the growing popularity of Vallarta for home owners.
+Vallarta Botanical Gardens opened its gates in 2005 and since that time has won numerous international recognitions as a not-to.
+Be missed highlight of any trip to Puerto Vallarta.
+It is definitely a total must during your visit and one of the most beautiful places you have ever been to.
+Vallarta Botanical Gardens are spread over 20 acres of a highland mountain in the Sierra Madre’s tropical dry forest, 30 minutes south of Puerto Vallarta.
+When you enter the place, it isn’t easy to believe that it started from scratch.
+Betty and Bob Price, a mother and son, were restaurant owners in Florida before moving to Mexico.
+In Puerto Vallarta, they became fascinated with the number of native orchid species present in the area and decided that Vallarta required a place to conserve its fauna and flora.
+At that moment, the area had already lost almost 30% of its forests due to Vallarta’s growing popularity for homeowners.
 The family decided to start botanical gardens.

-Nowadays, the grounds of the botanical gardens are home to over 3,000 different plant species and are divided into a number of areas according to the kind of flora you can find there.
-You can enjoy the Blue Agave Hills with over 6,000 blue agaves, Tree Fern Grotto, Palm Gardens, Orchid House, Mexican Wildflowers, Rose Garden and Aquatic Plant Pool.
-Don’t miss the River walk that will lead you to the crystalline waters of Rio Los Horcones with giant boulders where you can stop for a while and swim with your family or friends.
-If you are a birdwatcher, bring your binoculars to observe countless tropical birds at their natural habitat.
+Nowadays, the grounds of the botanical gardens are home to over 3,000 different plant species and are divided into several areas according to the kind of flora you can find there.
+You can enjoy the Blue Agave Hills with over 6,000 blue agaves, Tree Fern Grotto, Palm Gardens, Orchid House, Mexican Wildflowers, Rose Garden, and Aquatic Plant Pool.
+Don’t miss the Riverwalk that will lead you to the crystalline waters of Rio Los Horcones with giant boulders where you can stop for a while and swim with your family or friends.
+If you are a birdwatcher, bring your binoculars to observe countless tropical birds in their natural habitat.

-You also have to visit the Hacienda de Oro Visitor Center beautifully constructed after an 18th-century plantation house and covered with colorful bugambilias.
-The building contains a learning center, natural history library, a gift shop and a restaurant.
+You also have to visit the Hacienda de Oro Visitor Center, beautifully constructed after an 18th-century plantation house and covered with colorful Bugambilias.
+The building contains a learning center, a natural history library, a gift shop, and a restaurant.
 The upstairs restaurant with stunning views over the premises offers good food and refreshments at reasonable prices.
-You have to try the brick oven pizzas and have a look at the real Mexican country kitchen where handmade tortillas are prepared in the traditional way.
+You have to try the brick oven pizzas and look at the real Mexican country kitchen where handmade tortillas are prepared traditionally.

-Although Vallarta Botanical Gardens are outside the city it is not so complicated to get there.
-If you have your own car, just travel south along Highway 2000 for about 30 minutes.
-You bill be guided by the road signs.
-If you don’t count with your own vehicle you have two options.
-You can take the local “El Tuito” bus from Aguacate and V. Carranza streets on the South Side which leaves about every 30 minutes – the bus should say “El Tuito/Botanical Gardens” on the front windshield but just in case tell the bus driver “jardin botanico” to be sure you are going in right direction.
-You can also take a cab from Old Town that should cost you around $20 USD each way.
+Although Vallarta Botanical Gardens are outside the city, it is not so complicated to get there.
+If you have your own car, travel south along Highway 2000 for about 30 minutes.
+The road signs will guide you.
+If you don’t count on your own vehicle, you have two options.
+You can take the local “El Tuito” bus from Aguacate and V. Carranza streets on the South Side, which leaves about every 30 minutes – the bus should say “El Tuito/Botanical Gardens” on the front windshield, but just in case, tell the bus driver “Jardin Botanico” to be sure you are going in the right direction.
+You can also take a cab from Old Town that should cost you around USD 20 each way.